Scalping: what it is, strategies, examples

 - Scalping with the help of the cluster analysis.

 A special functional Smart DOM (DOM – Depth Of Market) drive was developed in the trading and analytical ATAS platform for trader’s work with the order book.
-Watch this video on our channel in order to get the most complete understanding of capabilities of the “smart order book” and its settings.

 Smart DOM usability: